ErrDivine/AIIntroAss3/docs/supervised_workflow.md

 - `mean_scores_by_feature.csv`: contrasts between baseline and enhanced feature sets.
 - Visualisations saved as PNG files showing score distributions, average scores, win rates, and average steps.

-Inspect both the CSV and Markdown exports when preparing your report—they provide the quantitative evidence required for the performance comparison section.
+Inspect both the CSV and Markdown exports for each phase—they provide the quantitative evidence required for the performance comparison section.
+You can merge the JSON files later if a combined analysis becomes necessary, but keep the primary artefacts separate to follow the assignment brief.

 ## 6. Enhanced Feature Experiments

-To evaluate the improved feature extractor:

-1. Use `train_supervised_agents.py --methods gradient_boost_enhanced --levels 0 1 2 3 4 all` (or call `learn_gradient_boost_enhanced.py` manually) to retrain models with the enhanced features.
-2. Re-run `evaluate_supervised_agents.py` to append fresh results or write them to a separate JSON file (e.g., `analysis/enhanced_scores.json`).
-3. Invoke `analyze_scores.py` on each JSON file to generate dedicated tables/figures.
-You can also merge evaluation files beforehand to compare baseline and enhanced features within a single analysis run.
-4. Use the win-rate and score tables to argue which feature extractor performs better at each level.
+The enhanced-feature phase described above already encapsulates the improved feature extractor workflow.
+Re-run it whenever you tweak the engineered features or adjust gradient boosting hyperparameters.
+Keep the outputs under `analysis/enhanced_*` to maintain a clear comparison with the baseline figures generated in `analysis/baseline_*`.

 ## 7. Maintaining Experiments